Rainbow Signals

 Support comes in many forms, and in the past Transport for London has marked the event by running an open-top bus in the parade and flying a rainbow flag over its headquarters.
 In June 2016, TfL went a step further and did something highly unusual: they swapped the "green man" pedestrian signals at traffic lights all around Trafalgar Square for a series of LGBT symbols.
 The work was done for free by TfL's signals contractor Siemens.

-Whatever your view on this unusual show of support, the result are several dozen traffic signals that are completely unique.
+It's an unusual way to show support, but the result is several dozen sets of traffic signals that are completely unique.
 Roads.org.uk took a trip to Trafalgar Square to see them during the temporary installation.

 What's new